MaaAssistantArknights/MaaAssistantArknights/README_en-US.md

 ### Windows

-Open `MeoAssistantArknights.sln` with Visual Studio 2019 ~~or higher version~~.
+Open `MeoAssistantArknights.sln` with Visual Studio 2022.
 All settings have been configured properly.

 ### Linux/MacOS